 It is interesting to note that the average inter-algorithm spread usually reduced with every new EMMA version (always including the most recent algorithm versions, Figure 8).
 This means that EMMA observed kind of a convergence among the individual algorithms.
 It is not entirely clear where this convergence is coming from and many effects may contribute to the explanation: algorithms are improved and bugs are removed but algorithms may also become more similar by using the same input data (e.g., spectroscopy, elevation model).
-However, the most recent version of EMMA does not follow this trend because the average inter-algorithm spread increased slightly.
-Most probably, this is caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
+However, EMMA v3.1 did not follow this trend because the average inter-algorithm spread increased slightly.
+Most probably, this was caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
 Additionally, the EMMA time period enhanced so that small drifts in the data sets, which are not corrected by EMMA's overall offset correction, can contribute to a larger extend.

-Figure 4: Monthly gridded XCO2 averages and inter-algorithm spread at the example of September 2009 for EMMA v3.1 CO2.
+Figure 4: Monthly gridded XCO2 averages and inter-algorithm spread at the example of April 2015 for EMMA v4.1 CO2.